-electroCore, Inc. was founded in 2005 as a limited liability company. electroCore, headquartered in New Jersey, has two wholly owned subsidiaries: electroCore Germany GmbH, and electroCore UK Ltd. The Company has ceased its operations in Germany, although sales to Germany are still supported by electroCore UK Ltd. In addition, an affiliate, electroCore (Aust) Pty Limited, or electroCore Australia, is subject to electroCore's control on a basis other than voting interests and is a variable interest entity, or VIE, for which electroCore is the primary beneficiary.
-This VIE has been inactive since May 2017.
+electroCore, Inc. was founded in 2005 as a limited liability company, which converted into a Delaware corporation pursuant to a statutory conversion effective June 21, 2018.
+The Company is headquartered in New Jersey, and has two wholly owned subsidiaries: electroCore Germany GmbH, and electroCore UK Ltd. The Company has ceased its operations in Germany, although sales to Germany are still supported by electroCore UK Ltd. In addition, an affiliate, electroCore (Aust) Pty Limited, or electroCore Australia, was subject to electroCore's control on a basis other than voting interests and is a variable interest entity, or VIE, for which electroCore was the primary beneficiary.
+This VIE has been inactive since May 2017 and was terminated in 2021.